- Elgar original reference

 Chapter 11: Caste and Diversity in India

-Ashwini Deshpande Introduction Insights into the Indian caste system, in its changing manifestations from the ancient through the colonial to the contemporary, come primarily from the vast pool of research that has been undertaken by sociologists, historians, political scientists – almost all social scientists except economists.
+11 Caste and diversity in India Ashwini Deshpande Introduction Insights into the Indian caste system, in its changing manifestations from the ancient through the colonial to the contemporary, come primarily from the vast pool of research that has been undertaken by sociologists, historians, political scientists – almost all social scientists except economists.
 Faced with analyzing persistent underdevelopment in India, the primary focus of economic research on inequality and poverty has been on the overall trends.
 Intergroup disparity is only recently coming to the fore in shaping the contours of research on inequality to gain deeper insights into the pattern of stratiﬁcation.
 Intergroup disparity in India is multifaceted: religion, region/language, gender and class are all very important descriptors of intergroup disparity.
 I focus on caste because of the enduring relevance of caste categories in contemporary India, and due to the presence of caste-based aﬃrmative action policies enshrined in the constitution of independent India.
 Also, while caste is conventionally associated with Hinduism, all major religions in India exhibit features of caste divisions.
 Caste in English translates two distinct concepts – the varna and the jati.
 Brieﬂy, the varna system divided the ancient Hindu society into initially four, later ﬁve, distinct varna (castes), that are mutually exclusive, hereditary, endogamous and occupation-speciﬁc: Brahmins (priests and teachers), Kshatriya (warriors and royalty), Vaisya (traders, merchants, moneylenders) and Sudras (those engaged in menial, lowly jobs), that later split into those doing the most despicable menial jobs, the Ati Sudra or the former ‘untouchables’.
-The operative category that determines the contemporary social...
+The operative...

 You are not authenticated to view the full text of this chapter or article.